Set of 2 Filters

 Free Delivery in the UK & EU

 The PF-2 fluoride filters are attached to the Black Berkey filters for the removal of fluoride.
 The only countries in Europe that continue to fluoridate their water are Ireland and parts of England and Spain.
 The water in Wales, Scotland and Northern Ireland is not artificially fluoridated.
 However artificial fluoridation is being administered in some parts of England by local water authorities.
 The two following links show where artificial fluoridation / high natural fluoride levels are present.
 The first pdf map shows fluoride levels in England and Wales.
 The second pdf map gives a county by county breakdown of where fluoridation/high fluoride is to be found in England.
 Ireland is the only country in Europe that mandates the addition of fluoride to drinking water.
-In all other European countries fluoridation has been banned or was never implemented.
+In all other European countries, fluoridation has been banned or was never implemented.
 See the following links for more information about the hazards of water fluoridation:

 The number of PF-2's must always correspond with the number of Black Berkey filters installed in the upper chamber.
-For example: 4 Black Berkeys (2 sets of 2) would require 4 PF-2s (2 sets of 2), and so on.
+For example, 4 Black Berkeys (2 sets of 2) would require 4 PF-2s (2 sets of 2), and so on.

 Testing for fluoride was based on 20-30ppm of the ion in the influent aqueous solution at a flow rate of no more than 3 gpm (11 lpm) per cubic foot of media.
 Results of < 1ppm of the fluoride ion in the effluent were typical for the media (>95% reduction).
 Under optimum conditions, effluent concentrations of less than 50 ppb were readily achieved (>99.75% reduction).
-This product uniquely targets the entire family of arsenic oxide anions as well as the arsenic cations.
+This product uniquely targets the entire family of arsenic oxide anions as well as arsenic cations.

 Our original tests were done using gravity alone to purge the PF-2 filters.
 Since then, we have added a step by using purging buttons which are much more efficient at removing any residual process dust from the PF-2 media.
 The test does not distinguish between activated alumina (Al2O3) and Aluminum (Al).
-So we had to use the total count of aluminum and activated alumina in our tests.
+So we had to use the total count of aluminium and activated alumina in our tests.